jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 The *uEnv.txt* bootloader configuration script is where the kernel *dtb* is specified.

+The *uEnv.txt* file is located on the *boot* partition.

+You can modify the *uEnv.txt* file before installation by adding a *uEnv.txt* file to the `meta-bbb/scripts` directory.

+    scott@octo:~/bbb/meta-bbb/scripts$ cp uEnv.txt-example uEnv.txt

+And then edit the file.
+The `copy_boot.sh` script will pick it up and use it.

+For the *uEnv.txt* file that installs onto the *eMMC*, edit this file directly

+    scott@octo:~/bbb/meta-bbb/scripts/emmc-uEnv.txt

+Be careful not to lose this line in the *eMMC* version of *uEnv.txt*

+    bootpart=1:2

+It differs from SD card *uEnv.txt* files which use

+    bootpart=0:2

-The file is located on the *boot* partition.
-Before you can edit the file, you need to mount the *boot* partition
+On a running system, before you can edit the file, you need to mount the *boot* partition

     root@bbb:~# mount /dev/mmcblk0p1 /mnt